 Armament comprised two 0.3 in (7.62 mm) Browning machine guns and a single bomb of up to 500 lb (227 kg) or four 112 lb (51 kg) bombs could be carried.
 The BFC-2 remained in USN service until 1938.

-The XF11C-2 is seen above with the original tail wheel and rudder, while later, by then an F11C-2 (the 'X' had dropped from the designation), the bottom of the tail had a cut-out for the tail wheel that had moved to the rear to make place for an arrester hook.
-Note also the large wheels, compared to the XF11C-2.
+The XF11C-2 is seen above with the original tail wheel and rudder, while later the bottom of the tail had a cut-out for the tail wheel that had moved to the rear to make place for an arrester hook.
+Note also the large wheels, compared to the XF11C-2."